- About Us

 The fact that we could actually get this done in the first place!
 It was the whole convenience of being able to do this from home.
 It was really straightforward.

 If we have to do the same thing next year, then definitely.
 Especially if it were possible to work with the same team.

-The answer to that is that it depends upon who is asking me the question!
-Because we are a large international federation, it’s never a problem for us to deal with someone in Singapore, someone in the Philippines.
+Because we are a large international federation, it’s never a problem for us to deal with someone in Singapore or the Philippines.
 I would definitely recommend Convene Assembly to any organisation unless they are looking to work with an entirely UK based company.
 Convene Assembly as an AGM product it worked really well for us.

 If you’re considering using Convene, or just want some more information, simply fill out the form below or give us a call on: